 Need to moisturize?

 Avocado has a well-deserved reputation for one of nature’s perfect foods.
 Its oils and proteins will smooth and moisturize your locks without weighing down fine hair.
 Mash up half an avocado and add a couple of drops of peppermint essential oil.
-Shampoo hair, squeeze out water and apply mask.
+Shampoo hair, squeeze out water and apply the mask.
 Let it sit for 15 minutes and then rinse.
 My hair came out super soft – not flat or greasy.
 And the added scent made sitting around with green goop on your head much more pleasant.
 If you’re not worried about weighing down your hair you can amp up the moisture by adding 1-2 tablespoons of oil, egg yolk or yogurt.

 2. Coconut Oil